 - Metabolic – high blood pressure, inflammation, autoimmune diseases

 Because there are so many different causes of leaky gut syndrome it’s important to get a full picture of your state of health.
 Diet is a huge factor.
 Moreover, many people see great results by making adjustments to their diet.
 But if there are other factors causing an issue, diet alone might not solve the problem.
-It’s important to consult a professional who is knowledgeable about leaky gut to address all the underlying causes.
+It’s important to consult a professional who is knowledgeable about the leaky gut to address all the underlying causes.

 First, Eliminate inflammatory foods.
 Processed/fast foods, GMO and pesticide-laden foods, grains, sugar, dairy, caffeine, alcohol, and soy.

 Second, take Colostrum.
 It supports the health of the gastrointestinal tract by promoting cell growth in the intestines.
 This helps to soothe inflammation and heal a damaged gut.
-Chronic conditions are best treated first with a three-day bovine colostrum fast — taking colostrum four times a day to allow the gut time to heal before adding food and beverages other than water.
+Chronic conditions are best treated first with three-day bovine colostrum fast — taking colostrum four times a day to allow the gut time to heal before adding food and beverages other than water.
 Since probiotics may cross into the bloodstream via a leaky gut, the leaky gut must be healed prior to supplementation.
 Lactoferrin in colostrum acts as a prebiotic and stimulates the growth of good bacteria in the gut as well.

 Third, Bone Broth.
 It is a highly nutritious, bone broth that helps reduce inflammation and heal the gut.

 Fermented foods – sauerkraut, kimchi, Kombucha, kefir, raw apple cider vinegar (with “mother”).
 Fermented foods are rich in probiotics.
 These are good bacteria that improve digestion, boost immunity, and promote a healthy weight.

 Fifth, consume Healthy Fats.
 Avocado, fish, coconut oil, olive oil.
 Fat is required for the absorption of some vitamins (the fat-soluble vitamins – A, D, E, and K).
 And it is essential for the production of hormones.

-Steamed Vegetables – important source of nutrients, vitamins, phytochemicals and fiber.
+Steamed Vegetables – an important source of nutrients, vitamins, phytochemicals, and fiber.